RandoSigma/AudiusPlaylister/README.md

 [Check Out AUDIUS!] (https://audius.co).

-BlockChain technology is coming of age regardless of what the news sources think.
+Blockchain technology is coming of age regardless of what the news sources think.
 It's an unstoppable unflappable next stage of technology development world-wide and takes the Internet itself to the next stage which we started affectionately calling "Web3" but was quickly trashed by media and stolen by "Web2" profit-monger corporations.

-Here is the [Audius Whitepaper] (https://whitepaper.audius.co/AudiusWhitepaper.pdf).
+Here is the [Audius White Paper] (https://whitepaper.audius.co/AudiusWhitepaper.pdf).

 ## SOFTWARE BILL OF MATERIALS